 What Is Star Anise?

 Despite its name, star anise is not the same thing as aniseed.
+(You can learn all about aniseed here.)
 It’s actually the fruit of a small evergreen tree in the magnolia family (Illicium verum).
 The green fruit is picked before it can ripen and it’s dried until it resembles a hard, nut-brown seed.
 You’ll find anywhere from six to ten points on the star, each containing a single seed.

-In addition to its use in traditional Chinese recipes, it’s a key ingredient in Vietnamese pho, Indian biryani, spiced chai and garam masala.
+In addition to its use in traditional Chinese recipes, star anise is a key ingredient in Vietnamese pho, Indian biryani, spiced chai recipes and garam masala.
 In the United States, it’s often used as a flavoring spice for cookies, jams and pickles.
 You can also simmer a whole star anise pod in broths, beverages, marinades and soups to add extra depth of flavor.
 (The spice can’t be eaten whole, so it should be removed before serving.)

 The spice’s warming flavor reminds me of cloves or cinnamon, so have some fun using it in flavored coffees or fall-themed drinks.
 It pairs exceptionally well with duck and pork, too, so don’t be afraid to throw a whole star or two into the mix when you’re making pulled pork!